leewtai/leewtai.github.io/courses/linear_regression/lectures/README.md

-# Simulation-based linear regression (without calculus)
+# Simulation-based linear regression (with calculus shown but not used)

-Simulation-based linear regression is an undergraduate "text" that walks through the ususal introductory linear regression theorems through simulations rather than mathematical proofs.
-We will generally take the approach of "observing" the behavior of the regression model under different context before motivating the theoretical interpretations.
+Simulation-based linear regression is an undergraduate "text" that walks through the usual introductory linear regression theorems through simulations rather than mathematical proofs.
+We will generally take the 1-2 step approach of
+- "observing" the behavior of the regression model (and code) under different context
+- Talk about its implication in practice
+- Motivating the theoretical notation
 We will also help you translate between problems, simulation code, and mathematical expressions of a model.